Hesnae/openchat-integration/README.md

 A jenkins file was just created for the three steps to compile, generate jar, build docker image and run it.

+# Notes

+You may want to change the API Key.
+You can do that [here](src/main/java/com/izicap/chatgptintegration/service/ChatGptQueryApi.java)